 When I approached a Lloyd Cole song, I was generally faced with a song that was 90 percent complete.
 Lloyd would have already recorded a lot of nice interlocking rhythm guitar parts, so it was a real challenge to come up with another rhythm guitar part that would fit in and enhance the song.
 About 70 percent of the time, after a lot of trial and error, I’d realize that there really wasn’t any need for another rhythm guitar part and I’d end up just doing a solo.
 But that was okay.
-On “Don’t Look Back” and “Like Lovers Do,” I’m “soloing” throughout the entire songs, responding to the lyrics where there’s enough space.
+On “Don’t Look Back” and “Like Lovers Do,” I’m soloing throughout, responding to the lyrics where there’s enough space.
 And it works.
-As I said before, I’m very proud of those two tracks in particular.
+As I said, I’m very proud of those two tracks, in particular.

 Recording with Matthew Sweet was different.
 Matthew wouldn’t have as many rhythm guitar tracks laid down when I came in, so there was more space for me if I did come up with a good rhythm part.
 And it worked out pretty well.
 The track “Winona” from Girlfriend is a nice example of that.